folio-org/folio-org.github.io/community/index.md

 The FOLIO developer community consists of:

-* Index Data, which leads the development of the FOLIO platform
 * Several software engineering teams with commit access to specific platform components, such as Okapi
 * Contributors from the community